Country music: Ireland

-Mexico and Latin America
+Southwest, Mexico, and Latin America

-Country music artists from the U.S. have seen crossover appeal with Latin American audiences, particularly in Mexico.
-Especially artists from the Southwestern United States in the genres of New Mexico music and Tejano "Tex-Mex" which are popular, throughout Latin America, beyond their New Mexico and Texas audiences.
-Many Country music artists from throughout the U.S. have recorded renditions of Mexican folk songs, including "El Rey" which was performed on George Strait's Twang album and during Al Hurricane's tribute concert.
-Even American Latin pop crossover musicians, like Lorenzo Antonio's "Ranchera Jam" have combined Mexican staples "Cielito Lindo" and Tito Guízar's "Allá en el Rancho Grande" with country music classics Johnny Cash's "Folsom Prison Blues" and Hank Williams' "Jambalaya (On the Bayou)", in a New Mexico music style.
+Country music artists from the U.S. have seen crossover with Latin American audiences, particularly in Mexico.
+Country music artists from throughout the U.S. have recorded renditions of Mexican folk songs, including "El Rey" which was performed on George Strait's Twang album and during Al Hurricane's tribute concert.
+American Latin pop crossover musicians, like Lorenzo Antonio's "Ranchera Jam" have also combined Mexican songs with country songs in a New Mexico music style.

-While Tejano and New Mexico music is typically thought of as being Spanish language, the genres have had numerous charting musicians that have primarily focused on English language music.
+While Tejano and New Mexico music of the Southwestern United States is typically thought of as being Spanish language, the genres have also had charting musicians focused on English language and Spanglish music.
+And these Southwestern styles regularly chart on the mainstream American country music charts, take for example Johnny Rodriguez, Rick Trevino, and Frank Ray.
 During the 1970s, singer-songwriter Freddy Fender had two #1 country music singles, that were popular throughout North America, with "Before the Next Teardrop Falls" and "Wasted Days and Wasted Nights".
-Songs inspired by Hispanic and Latin culture have long been performed by US country music artists, including Marty Robbins' "El Paso" trilogy, Willie Nelson and Merle Haggard covering the Townes Van Zandt song "Pancho and Lefty", "Toes" by Zac Brown Band, and "Sangria" by Blake Shelton.
+Notable songs which have been influenced by Hispanic and Latin culture as performed by US country music artists include Marty Robbins' "El Paso" trilogy, Willie Nelson and Merle Haggard covering the Townes Van Zandt song "Pancho and Lefty", "Toes" by Zac Brown Band, and "Sangria" by Blake Shelton.